 \subsection{Observed Equilibria}

-The force map reveals four critical points or equilibria where the relative force vector is equal to zero, that is, $\Delta T=0$ and $\Delta L=0$, which are marked by green and red circles in Figure \ref{fig:force_map}C. The first equilibrium point is located at $(X^*, Y^*)=(0, 0.6)$ in Region 1 where the leader and follower are interacting in a \textit{side-by-side} arrangement.
-Interestingly, as the force lines merge at this point, their direction indicates that this critical point is a \textit{stable equilibrium point} in two-dimensions.
+The force map reveals eight critical points or equilibria where the relative force vector is equal to zero, that is, $\Delta T=0$ and $\Delta L=0$, which are marked by green, blue, and red circles in Figure \ref{fig:force_map}C. The first equilibrium point is located at $(X^*, Y^*)=(0, 0.6)$ where the leader and follower are interacting in a \textit{side-by-side} formation.
+Interestingly, as the force lines merge at this point, their direction indicates that this equilibrium point is a \textit{stable sink point} (green circle) in two-dimensions.
 Therefore, when any perturbations move the follower away from this point, forces will arise to return the foil back to this location.
-Previous low Reynolds number simulations have also shown that side-by-side arrangements of bending foils are two-dimensionally stable \cite{dai2018stable}, at least for foils constrained in the cross-stream direction.
-Another critical point in Region 2 is located at $(X^*, Y^*)=(1.2, 0)$ in the leader's wake where the follower is directly \textit{in-line} with the leader.
-Region 2 represents an equilibrium point that is stable to streamwise perturbations, but unstable to cross-stream perturbations, that is, an \textit{unstable saddle point}.
-In Region 3 there is an equilibrium point located at $(X^*, Y^*)=(1.6, 0.3)$ representing a \textit{staggered} arrangement of the foils.
-This equilibrium point represents an \textit{unstable source point} where the force-lines spiral outward from it.
-Finally, Region 4 reveals another \textit{unstable saddle point} for a staggered arrangement with the follower located at $(X^*, Y^*)=(1.5, 0.7)$.
+Previous low Reynolds number simulations have also shown that side-by-side formations of bending foils are two-dimensionally stable \cite{dai2018stable}, at least for foils constrained in the cross-stream direction.
+Another critical point is located at $(X^*,\, Y^*)=(1.2,\, 0)$ in the leader's wake where the follower is directly \textit{in-line} with the leader.
+This represents an equilibrium point that is stable to streamwise perturbations, but unstable to cross-stream perturbations, that is, an \textit{unstable saddle point} (blue circles).
+In fact, there are repeating unstable saddle points in the wake zone ($-0.2 \leq Y^* \leq 0.2$) that are spaced one wake wavelength apart located at $X^*= 2.2$ and $3.2$.
+Previous studies \cite{becker2015hydrodynamic,Ramananarivo2016,newbolt2019flow} have shown that these equilibria are one-dimensionally stable in the streamwise direction, however, we now reveal that they are unstable in the cross-stream direction.
+Beyond unstable saddle points there are also equilibrium points that are \textit{unstable source points} (red circles).
+These are locations of unstable equilibria in both the streamwise and cross-stream direction with force-lines radiating outward from them.